ops-ai/Toggly.FeatureManagement/Toggly.FeatureManagement.Angular/projects/ngx-feature-flags-toggly/README.md

 ## Installation

-Simply install use NPM to install this package.
+Simply use NPM to install this package.

 ```shell
 $ npm i -s @ops-ai/ngx-feature-flags-toggly